-- Goals align with legislative charter - Ensure projects that support state transportation policy goals receive funding
+Goals align with legislative charter.

+Ensure projects that support state transportation policy goals receive funding.

-Design considerations
+Design considerations:

-- · Sidewalk is required on both sides of the street - Minimum five-foot width with no obstructions - Must be ADA compliant - TIB will consider sidewalk deviations at application - Include your deviation request with the application - Deviations are granted when omitting sidewalk is justified - Consider all users when scoping improvements - Include non-motorized, transit and freight improvements where appropriate - If Complete Street ordinance states "all ages and abilities," parking protected bike lanes may be appropriate in most situations.
+- · A sidewalk is required on both sides of the street. - Minimum five-foot width with no obstructions. - Must be ADA compliant. - TIB will consider sidewalk deviations at application. - Include your deviation request with the application. - · Deviations are granted when omitting sidewalk is justified. - Consider all users when scoping improvements. - Include non-motorized, transit and freight improvements where appropriate.